mfisher5/EGC-Salish-Sea/test-run-1/README.md

 **3. How much non-target DNA does each primer pick up?**

 Bacterial DNA and amoeba DNA: While there was relatively low proportions of non-target DNA overall, BF3/BR2 tended to pick up the most by a mile.
+In the WACO and WASS 2020 samples, this amounted to ~5%, whereas in the WASS 2018 samples non-target DNA was > 15% of all reads.

 Algae, Diatoms, and Rotifers: Leray/LerayXT did pick up more DNA from algae, diatoms, rotifers, and fungi([plot here](https://github.com/mfisher5/EGC-Salish-Sea/blob/master/test-run-1/results/AllSamples_NonTarget_AlgaeRotifer.png?raw=true)); however, the proportion of reads that these taxa made up in the data were even lower than the proportion of bacterial / amoeba reads.
 Which means that combined, BF3/BR2 still picks up the most non-target DNA.